 The evolution of technology manufacturing is always moving towards a higher level of complexity.
 Newer designs have to be lighter, faster and smaller with every iteration of the next device.
-As a printed circuit board manufacturer, not only do we continue to move towards more complex technology but we strive to do so in an environmentally friendly way, working to eliminate potentially harmful chemicals from our processes.
+Not only do we continue to move towards more complex technology as a printed circuit board manufacturer, but we strive to do so in an environmentally friendly way, working to eliminate potentially harmful chemicals for our processes.
 To that end there have been recent advances and improvements to the surface finishes used on printed circuit boards.
 The surface finish of the board is critical to how the components will connect and ultimately function in the final product.
 The goal then is a surface finish that can accomplish strong connectivity and still meet today’s strict environmental demands.

 We detail the most common surface finishes in another blog post called Printed Circuit Board Finishes.
 There you will find information on the more common finish types used by a printed circuit board manufacturer, including HASL, Lead Free HASL, Electroless Nickel Immersion Gold (ENIG), and more.
 While you may be familiar with many of these, today we will introduce you to Electroless Nickel / Electroless Palladium / Immersion Gold (ENEPIG).